natejsimonsen/neovim-setup/README.md

 # Setup
+This is the custom config.
+Clone the V.2 branch.

 Ensure node is installed and a version of >= 14 is available.
 In the .chadrc files ensure these variables are installed on the correct path.

 On MacOS this will look like: